-Natural gas in transmission pipelines may not yet be odorized, especially in areas of low population density.

-Between service lines and individual structures are service meters.
+- Natural gas in transmission pipelines may not yet be odorized, especially in areas of low population density. - Between service lines and individual structures are service meters. - · Different structures use different types of meters. - The size of a pipe is NOT a reliable indicator of the natural gas pressure.

-Single-unit residential mete
+Single-unit residential meter